tony-albanese/ci-project-3/README.md

 responsive elements.
 However, the requirement of quantities in addition to the chemical requires a non-trivial handling of user keyboard input.
 + Editing the list of products and reactants would also be a good feature to add.
 Right now, if the user accidentaly adds a chemical to the list, they must clear the data and start over.
+# Unfixed bugs
++ In the textual version of the app, sometimes the reactants or products do not show in the output window even if they are entered.
+Then they will randomly appear if the screen is refreshed or another is added.
+This appears to be an artifact of the textual library interacting with the terminal.
++ Not really a bug but an annoyance is the number of significant figures in the dS calculation.
+Sometimes too many decimal places are displayed.
+This is not really a bug but a formatting issue that should be corrected in future releases.
 # Technology Used
 + [PyCharm IDE](https://www.jetbrains.com/pycharm/) An IDE designed specifically for Python developers.
 This is developed by JetBrains.